Protein domain

 Pyruvate kinase, a protein with three domains.

-In molecular biology, a protein domain is a region of a protein's polypeptide chain that is self-stabilizing and that folds independently from the rest.
-Each domain forms a compact folded three-dimensional structure.
+In molecular biology, a protein domain is a region of a protein's polypeptide chain that is self-stabilizing and folds independently from the rest.
+Each domain forms a compact, folded three-dimensional structure.
 Many proteins consist of several domains, and a domain may appear in a variety of different proteins.
 Molecular evolution uses domains as building blocks and these may be recombined in different arrangements to create proteins with different functions.
-In general, domains vary in length from between about 50 amino acids up to 250 amino acids in length.
+Domains vary in length from about 50 to 250 amino acids.

 The shortest domains, such as zinc fingers, are stabilized by metal ions or disulfide bridges.
 Domains often form functional units, such as the calcium-binding EF hand domain of calmodulin.
 Because they are independently stable, domains can be "swapped" by genetic engineering between one protein and another to make chimeric proteins.